Katended/book-store/README.md

 <!-- PROJECT DESCRIPTION -->

 ## 📖 BOOKSTORE APP <a name="about-project"></a>

-This is Bookstore App where you can add and remove books.

-Make simple calculations.
-Read a random math-related quote.
+This is Bookstore App built with JavaScript (ES6) that mimics a library where a user can add/remove books using the [ Bookstore API](https://bookstore-w15d.onrender.com/).
+It splits the code base into modules for easy management.

 ## 🛠 Built With <a name="built-with"></a>